Computer Warrior: Creation

 In April 1985, Eagle incorporated sister title Tiger.
-As well as continuing selected strips from both Eagle and Tiger, as was customary for merged IPC titles Eagle and Tiger would also feature a brand-new story.
+As well as continuing selected strips from both Eagle and Tiger, as was customary for merged IPC titles Eagle and Tiger also featured a brand-new story.
 This was "The Ultimate Warrior", devised by John Wagner - a prolific contributor to IPC comics in general (most notably as co-creator of 2000 AD's Judge Dredd) and the relaunched Eagle in particular - and his writing partner Alan Grant.
 While the pair worked together on the concept, only Wagner would submit the scripts.
 The initial four-part story was drawn by the experienced John Cooper, who had worked with Wagner on Valiant story "One-Eyed Jack".

 Grant could not recall if he and Wagner had seen the similarly themed 1982 film Tron; he liked the format of the strip, noting "something similar could still be successful today" and noting it as having an inverse concept to TV series Ace Lightning, which he also wrote for.